Strange4/monke/deliverables/proposal.md

     * Etc.
 * Start button (shown to lobby creator only)
 * Progress bar to display each player’s progress
+* Quotes/text choosen will be random
+* Can join/create lobbys from here (lobbys are created and deleted as needed)
 ---
 Browse and Details page UI:
 ![alt_text](images/browsePage.png "browse page")